haxrob/defeat-lockscreen/README.md

 > Enables an application to inform the system that it is in use, thereby preventing the system from entering sleep or turning off the display while the application is running.

-I feel this is a better approach to other solutions that move the mouse cursor at intervals using powershell, vbs, wscript etc.
+I feel this is a better approach to other solutions that move the mouse cursor or generating keyboard events at intervals using powershell, vbs, wscript etc.

 # Compiling
 On Linux: